Web-Development-Environments-2021/Assignment2-313591331_312470396/README.md

 Main 2:

-1. The ZERO equalizer - a O Ring that if hit, set your score to 0!
+1. The ZERO equalizer - an O Ring that if hit, set your score to 0!
 2. Parasite - a special moving item that if taken it absorbs for 2 seconds all the points from balls collect by the player. while you in this bad position, the Score label is bold in red color.
    Others: